Curvature-adaptive gigapixel microscopy at submicron resolution and centimeter scale

-With a flat focal setting in either the brightfield or fluorescence channel, only part of a curved sample can be in focus at a given plane, causing cells toward the periphery of the field to blur [Fig.~\ref{fig4}~(b)-\ref{fig4}~(d)].
+With a flat focal setting, only part of a curved sample is in focus at a given plane, causing cells toward the periphery of the field to blur [Fig.~\ref{fig4}~(b)-\ref{fig4}~(d)].
 In contrast, with per-camera focus adjustment the entire curved sheet of cells was captured sharply in one shot, yielding a uniformly high-resolution composite across the sample; by comparison, the flat-focus configuration showed noticeable defocus in regions away from the single best-focus plane [Fig.~\ref{fig4}~(b)-\ref{fig4}~(d)].
 In brightfield, the stitched image clearly resolved the plant cell walls and overall cell arrangement over the curved region [Fig.~\ref{fig4}~(d)].
 In the fluorescence channel, nuclei of the onion cells (stained using fluorescein) appeared as bright spots, corresponding to their locations within each cell [Fig.~\ref{fig4}~(c)].
-This demonstrates that our proposed PANORAMA system, which tailors the focal plane to the specimen, preserves image sharpness across non-planar topographies and effectively extends the depth of field.
+This demonstrates that our proposed PANORAMA system, which tailors the focal plane to the specimen, preserves image sharpness across non-planar topographies.
 This capability can substantially streamline imaging of specimens that cannot lie perfectly flat, such as flexible tissues, curved membranes, or samples mounted on non-planar substrates.
 It negates the need for acquiring multiple focal stacks or physically flattening the sample, thus simplifying the workflow.